 Ernst Lab Projects

-Cystic Fibrosis-specific Pseudomonas aeruginosa Lipid A Modifications
+Cystic Fibrosis-specific Pseudomonas aeruginosa Lipid A Modifications and Lung Infections

 This project uses genetic, molecular biology, and analytical approaches to define biosynthetic genes and regulatory mechanisms required for the synthesis of cystic fibrosis-specific lipid A modifications in Pseudomonas aeruginosa.
 The Ernst lab continues to investigate the unique environment of the CF lung using mass spectrometric imaging to identify the unique inflammatory properties and structural regulation of P. aeruginosa lipid A in vivo.